11 Healing Teas from Eleven Common Herbs and Spices

 • Natural diuretic assists in the maintenance of kidney health

-• Has been reported to help maintain low level of cholesterol
+• Has been reported to help maintain a low level of cholesterol

 Aromatic Lemongrass Tea